dcos/dcos-e2e/docs/cli/source/contributing.rst

 Updating the DC/OS Enterprise installer links
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Private links to DC/OS Enterprise artifacts are used by Travis CI.
+Private links to DC/OS Enterprise installers are used by Travis CI.

 To update these links use the following commands, after setting the following environment variables: